 In recent years, a growing number of researchers think that exosomes secreted by MSCs also play a role in the treatment of OA[23].
-Exosomes are generally hypothesized to be intercellular communication vehicles and function to transfer lipids, nucleic acids (mRNAs and microRNAs) and DNA proteins between cells to elicit biological responses in recipient cells that are reflective of the cargo contents[24].
-MSCs exosomes are abundant in a considerable amount of micro-RNA, which can specifically bind to transcribed mRNA from their target genes, thereby silencing the expressed target genes or forming an interaction network of multiple signals[24-26].
-Accordingly, microRNA may be vital to mediate the efficacies of MSCs exosomes in the treatment of OA[27-30].
-For example, Tao et al[30] reported that exosomes derived from human synovial MSCs overexpressed with microRNA-140-5p can promote cartilage regeneration and suppress OA in rat models, suggesting that miroRNA-140 may be a protective factor in the pathogenesis of OA; It can also prevent and alleviate OA by up-regulating the expression of SOX9 and aggrecan (ACAN) to maintain cartilage homeostasis[27-30].
+Exosomes are generally hypothesized to be intercellular communication vehicles and function to transfer lipids, nucleic acids (mRNAs and microRNAs) and proteins between cells to elicit biological responses in recipient cells that are reflective of the cargo contents[24].
+MSC exosomes are abundant in a considerable amount of microRNA, which can specifically bind to transcribed mRNA from their target genes, thereby silencing the expressed target genes or forming an interaction network of multiple signals[24-26].
+Accordingly, microRNA may be vital to mediate the efficacies of MSC exosomes in the treatment of OA[27-30].
+For example, Tao et al[30] reported that exosomes derived from human synovial MSCs overexpressed with microRNA-140-5p can promote cartilage regeneration and suppress OA in rat models, suggesting that miroRNA-140 may be a protective factor in the pathogenesis of OA.
+It can also prevent and alleviate OA by upregulating the expression of SOX9 and aggrecan (ACAN) to maintain cartilage homeostasis[27-30].
 Toh et al[23] reported that microRNA-23b, 92a, 125b, 320, 145, 22 and 221 were involved in the regulation of chondrogenesis and homeostasis.
-Besides, MSCs exosomes are rich in ECM proteins and enzymes, thereby regulating and restoring ECM balance.
-The increase in enzyme activity is proportional to the loss of normal equilibrium, i.e., exosome-based enzymes promotes tissue repair and regeneration by restoring homeostasis during injury and disease.
+Besides, MSC exosomes are rich in ECM proteins and enzymes, thereby regulating and restoring ECM balance.
+The increase in enzyme activity is proportional to the loss of normal equilibrium, i.e. exosome-based enzymes promote tissue repair and regeneration by restoring homeostasis during injury and disease.
 In contrast, homeostasis was restored, and exosome enzyme activity was terminated after subsided injury[31].
-According to the study on both the pathogenesis of OA and the drug treatment of OA, MSCs exosome exhibits infinite potential with a good tolerance and minimal risk of immunogenicity and toxicity.
-However, how to obtain large-scale purified exosomes, how to improve the utilization efficiency, biosafety and therapeutic efficacy of exosome should be further explored and studied.
-The study on the effect and mechanism of MSCs exosome on OA will remain one of the important hotspots in the future.
-In brief, MSCs exosome will become the main treatment modality for clinical OA soon with the continuous innovation of technology and in-depth research.
+According to the study on both the pathogenesis of OA and the drug treatment of OA, MSC exosomes exhibit infinite potential, with a good tolerance and minimal risk of immunogenicity and toxicity.
+However, how to obtain large-scale purified exosomes, as well as how to improve the utilization efficiency, biosafety and therapeutic efficacy of exosomes, should be further explored and studied.
+The study on the effect and mechanism of MSC exosomes on OA will remain one of the important hotspots for future research.
+In brief, MSC exosomes will soon become the main treatment modality for clinical OA with the continuous innovation of technology and in-depth research.

-Local intra-articular injection MSCs and mixed injection
+Local intra-articular injection of MSCs and mixed injections